How To Do A Scotch Darning Stitch? Let Me Teach You An Easy Scotch Darning Technique

 Push the needle through the front of the damaged area.
 Make sure they’re secure but not tying a knot.
 I’m leaving a long thread tail further away for this sewing by hand.
 I’ll use that later for decorative scotch darning stitches or invisible darn form.

 Now, push the needle through the end of the thread of the running stitch.
 And pull it through and make looped stitches, similar to a blanket stitch, all around the running stitches I just made.
-These loops help reinforce the area and hold everything in place.
+These loops help reinforce the area and hold everything in place, and make the perfect scotch stitch.

 push the needle through the end of the thread of the running stitch